jerrilynnreeves/CoMET-Jupyter-Notebook/README.md

 A Jupyter Notebook that demonstrates NCEI's CoMET API
 - Pull this repo
 - install jupyter lab with ```pip install jupyterlab```
+- look at the requirements.txt for required python libraries -- pip install any that you do not have
 - from shell change directory to the notebook location and run jupter with command ```jupyter-lab```

 Or you can run a live interactive session here; your changes will not be saved between sessions.